vjalankar/GameDevelopmentToolset/README.md

 # Game Development Toolset
+This series of tool's help you to develop games as much faster way and efficient way

 This is a series of tools geared towards assisting Houdini users with a variety of tasks for game development.
 The older version of this repository focused on just the shelf.
 Now this is an all-inclusive toolset that spans the shelf, digital assets, custom desktops and scripts.